 District Scholarships

-District Vocational Teams
+District Vocational Training Teams

 Funding of District Community and International Grants:

 District 5970 Clubs will be held accountable for the fund management and stewardship guidelines as specified by the Club Memorandum of Understanding (MOU) and are responsible for providing the required reports within the timeframes specified.
 Funds will be disbursed when the application has been approved and the Block Grant has been received from TRF.